Your Opportunity to Serve

 Worship & Spiritual

-This ministry, in cooperation with the clergy, shall have charge of the spiritual life of the Church, including worship services, music during services, celebration of the sacraments, caring for Members, Associate Members, and Parishioners with Christian love, and providing counsel to all ministries, 4-way covenants, boards and committees on matters affecting the spiritual life of the church.
+This ministry, in cooperation with the clergy, shall have charge of the spiritual life of the Church, including worship services, music during services, celebration of the sacraments, caring for Members, Associate Members, and Parishioners with Christian love, and providing counsel to all ministries, 4-way covenants, boards and committees on matters affecting the spiritual life of the Church.

-This ministry is responsible for the support staff of the church.
+The Personnel Committee is responsible for the support staff of the church.
 Their task is to create and maintain job descriptions as needed, as well as hear grievances and seek to resolve disputes which may arise between staff, clergy, ministries, boards, or committees they work with.
 This ministry meets as needed, but at least once a year.

 This committee shall be responsible for making preparations for monthly communion which includes set-up and clean-up.
 As well as arranging for and hosting most Church receptions as needed which includes: arranging appropriate numbers of members to host reception, calling bakers, set-up, serving, and clean-up.

 The Relief Society was founded in 1882 by Franklin Evans in memory of his wife with $200.
 This group provides financial assistance to in Emergency Assistance Network, and through Pastor/Parishioner requests.
-The committee is funded through contributions given by the congregation during communion offerings in October, tributes in memory of loved ones and interest from invested funds
+The committee is funded through contributions given by the congregation during communion offerings in October, tributes in memory of loved ones and interest from invested funds.

 Members visit South Church members on who have been designated as "shut-ins" by the Pastor.
 Usually monthly visits.
 Friendships develop through these visits.
 At times it's possible to take our "designee" out for a ride or ice cream.
 We also give them a plant or ornament at Christmas time and a plant at Easter.
 Communion may be offered.